duongddinh/apelang/README.md

 ##  Known Bugs (a.k.a.
 “Unpredictable Ape Behavior”)

+Disclaimer: This project is an educational tool and a work-in-progress.
+It contains known security vulnerabilities and is NOT suitable for running untrusted code or for any form of production use.
+> The primary security weakness in Apeslang stems from the Virtual Machine (VM) completely trusting the bytecode it is instructed to execute.
+The VM performs no verification or bounds-checking on the bytecode, which allows a specially crafted .apb file to compromise the interpreter's integrity, leading to crashes, information disclosure, or potentially arbitrary code execution.

 * Sometimes the compiler throws a banana peel at you.
 Try again.
 * The VM might go on a spontaneous swinging spree.
 It's not a bug, it's enrichment.
 * Error messages are in “Ape-speak” and may require interpretation.